The online etymology dictionary provides the following history of the word, WANT.

 For every action there is an equal and opposite reaction.

-Tired of the pendulum swinging back and forth, we Want to snuggle down in the comfort of Sufficiency, the sweet spot, midway between Deficiency and Efficiency.
+We tire of the pendulum swinging back and forth and Want to snuggle down in the comfort of Sufficiency, the sweet spot, midway between Deficiency and Efficiency.
 We Want to cease moving hither and thither to obtain resources.
-We Want to rest and to enjoy satisfaction.
+We Want to rest and to enjoy emotional satisfaction.

 One way to rid ourselves of emotional Wants is to acquire whatever it is that remedies the deficiency, as discussed above.
 However, that would require actions, and actions create reactions, which keep the pendulum swinging.